New Mexico vs. UTEP NCAA Football Odds, Plays and Insights | September 25, 2021

 UTEP Stats and Trends

-- UTEP has one win against the spread in three games this year.
+- Thus far this year UTEP has one win against the spread.

-- The Miners have been underdogs by 1 point or more one time this year and have not covered the spread once.
+- This year, the Miners are winless ATS when entering a game as an underdog of 2.5 points or more.

-- UTEP is 1-0 against the spread and 2-0 overall when the team records more than 25.3 points.
+- UTEP is 1-0 against the spread and 2-0 overall in games when it scores more than 25.3 points.

-- The Miners have turned the ball over three more times (9 total) than the Lobos have forced a turnover (6) this season.
+- This season the Miners have turned the ball over nine times, three more than the Lobos' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.